 - Reward him for being in the Sweet Spot.
 Click and treat whenever he is in the area near your left leg (It doesn't have to be the left, but that's the traditional side.
 Just pick one and stick with it.)
 Soon he will begin to think that it is a very good thing to be near you, on your left side.
 As time goes by, fade out the use of food by treating less and less frequently.
 You'll need more treats if the distraction level goes up.

-him a treat.
+When he first turns toward you, give him a treat.
 Repeat - over and over and over.
-If he pulls ahead, back up as well.
 As time goes on, don't reward him if it was his idea to pull, only if you suddenly walked back without him pulling ahead.
-This is not a collar correction, just a cue, so don't jerk it to make it hurt - the goal is to make it gentler and gentler, until a slight tug from you puts your dog back in place.
 As time goes on, you will stop walking backwards, just reward your dog at your side and keep moving forward.
 This is similar to Silky Leash, but you can do it on your regular walk.

 - Speed as a Treat.
 I think I made this one up; somebody correct me if I'm wrong.
 A popular technique is to "be a tree" if the dog gets to the end of the leash.
 You can extend that technique into what I call Speed Training by walking fastest when the dog is next to you in heel position (speed = 1) and slower as s/he gets farther away (speed =.75, .25, etc.).
 Slightly before they arrive at the end of the leash, you have the option of slapping your thigh or saying something like "easy" and if s/he reaches the end, either stop (speed = 0) or do the Cha-Cha (speed = -1).
 At first, the maximum speed might be running - whatever pace your dog wants.
 As the weeks go by, it's gradually slower and slower to match our boring human pace.
 By inserting the word "Run!" or "Quickly!" just before you speed up, you can also teach your dog to walk fast on cue - great for intersections.